Sameer-Ahmed7/Anomaly-Detection-on-FashionMNIST/README.md

 <li>Class 9 (Ankle boot)</li>
     </ul>
 </ol>
-Here, I am taken two approaches,
+Here, I have taken two approaches,
 One is the baseline approach, where the model is based on Normal GAN, and Generator is based on autoencoder.
 On the other hand, The second approach is based on a state-of-the-art (SOTA) model, where the model is based on DCGAN,